 Note: There is no benchmark data presented with this measure.
 MoDOT has a zero-tolerance policy towards NOVs, but recognizes LOWs will never be eliminated due to their nature.
-Therefore, regardless of what other states are doing, MoDOTs desired results are zero NOVs, because NOVs are usually violations of law and state statute.
+Therefore, regardless of what other states are doing, MoDOTs desired results are zero NOVs.